Articles

 Both of these types of implants have very different symptoms that may indicate a rupture, so it’s important to know what to look out for for your specific procedure.

-Saline breast implants are filled with sterile salt water and in the event the implant should rupture, the body will absorb this liquid with no risk to health.
-If a saline breast implant ruptures, it becomes obvious very quickly as it can result in a dramatic change in the appearance of the breast.
+Saline breast implants are filled with sterile salt water.
+If a saline breast implants ruptures, the body will absorb this liquid with no risk to health.
+Any rupture in a saline implant is usually very obvious and implant leak symptoms include a dramatic change in the appearance of the breast very quickly.
 The affected breast will effectively ‘deflate’, losing its size and changing shape.
-This may happen over the course of several days.
+This may happen over the course of several days as the saline is reabsorbed into the body.

 Is a ruptured breast implant dangerous?